keboola/connection-docs/manipulation/transformations/index.md

 [Python](./python/) or [R](./r/)?
 Choose according to your taste and available libraries.

 ## Mappings
 To make sure your SQL code or script does not harm the source tables, the input and output mapping **separates** the source data from your transformation, creating a **secure workspace with data copied** from the tables specified in the input mappings.

-After the transformation has executed successfully, only tables/files defined in the output mappings are brought back to Storage.
+[Creating a transformation](/tutorial/manipulate/) requires you to enter three things:

+1. **Input Mapping** — what Storage tables are used in your transformation; tables not mentioned in *Input Mapping* cannot be used in the transformation.
+2. **Output Mapping** — what tables are written into Storage after running the transformation; tables not mentioned in *Output Mapping* are never modified nor permanently stored (i.e. they are temporary).
-Any other artifacts, such as temporary tables or files, are deleted permanently from the transformation workspace when the execution finishes.
+They are deleted permanently from the transformation workspace when the execution finishes.
+3. **Transformation Script** — SQL queries defining what happens with the data; it takes the tables from *Input Mapping*, modifies them and produces the tables referenced in *Output Mapping*.

 {: .image-popup}
 ![Simple input and output mapping](./mappings.png)

 ### Input Mapping

 The input mapping defines data you have in Storage and want to use in a transformation.
 This data will be made available as a table for SQL, or as a CSV file for R and Python.

 {: .image-popup}
 ![Input mapping](./input-mapping.png)